 Online feedback – good and bad

-Patient Opinion Australia is a website where the public can publish their experiences of local health services.
-The website allows health service staff to then get back and interact with the patient to help improve the care experience for future patients or pass on great feedback to the particular health staff involved.
+Care Opinion Australia is a website where the public can publish their experiences of care and health services.
+The website allows service staff to then get back and interact with the client to help improve the care experience for future patients or clients or pass on great feedback to the particular staff involved.

 On this website, you can make a complaint about health services you received and if the health service is connected to the site, they will get back to you, but only then.
 Making your complaint is as easy as clicking the tell-your-story button.